-Due to uncertainty related to COVID-19, this tentative schedule is subject not only to possible changes to suggested dates for topics to be covered, assignment due dates and exam dates, but also to potential changes in format.
-Face to Face (F2F) meetings may potentially be changed to required Zoom meetings or to a completely online format.
-F2F exams may potentially be changed to online exams given in Brightspace.
+This tentative schedule is subject to possible changes to suggested dates for topic coverage and exams.
+It is also subject to potential changes in course delivery format.
 Any changes made to this schedule will be posted in Announcements within the Brightspace course.
-It is the student's responsibility to check Brightspace course announcements at least once a day.
+It is the student's responsibility to check their student email and Brightspace course announcements at least once a day.

 DATE TOPIC

-8/23 Intro to course & Chapter 1 Introduction to the Human Body
+T 1/10 Intro to course & Chapter 1 Introduction to the Human Body

-8/25 Chapter 1 & Chapter 2 Chemistry
+TH 1/12 Chapter 1 & Chapter 2 Chemistry

-8/29 Chapter 1 DSM and quiz due by 11:59pm

-8/30 Chapter 2 & Chapter 3 The Cell
+T 1/17 Chapter 2 & Chapter 3 The Cell

 Chapter 1 terminology due at beginning of class

-9/1 Chapter 3, microscope
+Chapter 1 DSM and quiz due by 11:59pm

+TH 1/19 Chapter 3

+Part of microscope HW due

+M 1/23 Chapter 2 DSM and quiz due by 11:59pm